discord-net/Discord.Net/docs/guides/commands/post-execution.md

 Enter [CommandExecuted], an event that was introduced in Discord.Net 2.0.
 This event is raised whenever a command is executed regardless of its execution status.
-This means this event can be used to streamline your post-execution design, and the best thing about this event is that it is not prone to `RunMode.Async`'s [ExecuteAsync] drawbacks.
+This means this event can be used to streamline your post-execution design, is not prone to `RunMode.Async`'s [ExecuteAsync] drawbacks.

 Thus, we can begin working on code such as: